sissbruecker/linkding/docs/backup.md

 - It only exports your own bookmarks, not those of other users.
 - It does not export URLs of snapshots on the Internet Archive Wayback machine.
 - It does not export HTML snapshots of bookmarks.
 Even if you backup and restore the assets folder, the bookmarks will not be linked to the snapshots anymore.
-- It does not export favicons.
+- It does not export favicons or preview images.

 Only use this method if you are fine with the above limitations.